Calls blur on the element.

 This method checks the element by performing the following steps:

-option is set.If the element is detached from the DOM at any moment during the action, this method throws.
+force option is set.noWaitAfter option is set.If the element is detached from the DOM at any moment during the action, this method throws.

-When all steps combined have not finished during the specified timeout
+When all steps combined have not finished during the specified timeout, this method throws a [TimeoutError].

 Passing zero timeout disables this.

-noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
+Optional noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You

 can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as

 navigating to inaccessible pages.
-Defaults to false
+Defaults to false.

-position?: { A point to use relative to the top-left corner of element padding box.
+Optional position?: { A point to use relative to the top-left corner of element padding box.
 If not specified, uses some visible point of the element.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the